undrscor/Grapple-Arena/README.md

 Tileset Asset
 File name: LDTK-test.ldtk, 1_Industrial_Tileset_1.png, 2_Industrial_Tileset_1_Background.png
-What is it: tileset used for LDTK map maker
+What is it: tileset used for LDTK map maker along with the map itself which is the LDTK file.
 Where it comes from:
 Who created it: